charlywazzap/charlywazzap/boardgames/gh-jaws-of-the-lion.mech.short-rest.md

 - You can get your discard cards back
 - Reshuffle your hand cards
-- Take one random Card to your lost pile ( this cannot be used on the current scenario)
+- Move one random card to your lost pile ( Card is unusable on the current scenario)
 - If you do not want to lose the first random card you can lose 1 hit point and lose the second random card